 To feel satisfied on a low-carb diet you have to eat healthy amounts of protein and fat.
 Many people continue to try to follow a low-fat or fat-free diet while also trying to make low-carb choices, and understandably, feel hungry and frustrated because there is nothing tasty to eat.
 Recent research published in the British Medical Journal debunked the low-fat hypothesis (that people on a low-fat diet have a lower risk of developing prediabetes).2 People are not at a lower risk of prediabetes.

 The easiest way to choose quality carbohydrates is by following a low glycemic index diet.
 With a low glycemic index diet, you balance the carbohydrate/sugar content of a meal with enough fiber, fat, and protein so that the meal is digested and absorbed slowly.
 This gradually releases glucose into the bloodstream, and thus the body does not require a large amount of insulin.
 It also provides the body with good, steady energy over many hours.

 The best foods for prediabetes include the following:

 - healthy proteins and fats

 - Some low glycemic index carbohydrates like quinoa, oatmeal, and brown rice

 The foods to eat for prediabetes are real foods in their natural or whole form.
 There needs to be a balance of fat, protein, and carbohydrate.
 Drinking lots of water or unsweetened tea also is important.

-And easy way to identify the most important foods to avoid is to avoid any food that is white.
-This includes
+An easy way to identify the most important foods to avoid is to avoid any white food, which includes:

 Cauliflower is white, but it is a good food for prediabetes because it is a whole, real vegetable.